efea-umich/cse-593/main-project/project.typ

 === Dynamic Key Hitboxes
 The design tackles issues mentioned by users from contextual interviews by dynamically adjusting the "hitbox" of each key based on predictive likelihood.
 When typing, the hitbox of the more likely next letter expands into the space of less likely letters, allowing users to make successful selections even with imprecise touches.
 The design maintains the familiar QWERTY layout while adapting behind the scenes to reduce errors.
 It incorporates features like automatically disabling the expansion system when using caps lock (for acronyms or technical jargon) and reverting to equal-sized hitboxes after deletion to make error correction straightforward.

-Feedback on the Dynamic Hitbox QWERTY design was generally positive, with reviewers appreciating the maintenance of the familiar QWERTY layout while providing typing assistance without requiring interaction from the user.
+Feedback on the Dynamic Key Hitbox design was generally positive, with reviewers appreciating the maintenance of the familiar QWERTY layout while providing typing assistance without requiring interaction from the user.
 Users can continue using their smartwatches without learning a new system, as the expanded hitbox feature works invisibly in the background.

 Reviewers questioned how the system handles competing expanded hitboxes when a user intends to select a key surrounded by expansions from neighboring keys, potentially making the intended key impossible to hit.
 Some reviewers expressed concerns about users who might want to frequently avoid using expanded hitboxes (e.g. those with unconventional typing styles).
 The current design would require these users to make a mistake for each such word, which should be improved upon.